alfahami/bcertificate/README.md

 Copy **_certificate/_** and paste to **_fabric/samples/_**

-Now that we went through all the folder and script let's see how we to start the app step by step :\
+Now that we went through all the folder and script let's see how we to start the app step by step :
-  - Make sure you are in *fabric-samples/certificate* run the following commands:
+  - Make sure you are in *fabric-samples/certificate* run the following commands on your terminal:

     * `./startBCertificate.sh`
     * `cd apiserver/`